 You can also take a few lessons from a local music teacher.
 Many music stores have teachers who give lessons.
 Your local community center or college may have classes.
 Or ask friends and neighbors to refer a teacher.
 If you decide to take lessons, be sure to tell the teacher you want to learn to read and play CHORDS.
 You don’t need to learn note reading.

 In general, songwriters don’t have to be great musicians.
-We know chords, we know song craft, we know how to follow our emotions — none of this has anything to do with how many blues licks you can burn through on an expensive Strat.
+We know chords, we know song craft, we know how to follow our emotions — none of this has anything to do with how many dazzling riffs and licks you can play.
 Just strum or chord along with your voice and keep the emotional feel front and center.

 ‣ Songs for Film & TV